Asabeneh/30-Days-Of-Python/11_Day_Functions/11_functions.md

 🌕 You achieved quite a lot so far.
 Keep going!
 You have just completed day 11 challenges and you are 11 steps a head in to your way to greatness.
 Now do some exercises for your brain and muscles.

+## Testimony
+Now it is time to express your thoughts about the Author and 30DaysOfJavaScript.
+You can leave your testimonial on this [link](https://testimonify.herokuapp.com/)

 ## 💻 Exercises: Day 11

 ### Exercises: Level 1